 Seeing a certified Pedorthist to assess this heel pain is crucial to maintaining comfort and mobility throughout the course of your pregnancy.
 A properly fit orthotic to support the collapsing arch will minimize the effects of the hormone Relxin on the feet.
 A pedorthist can also guide you through specific stretches and exercise to help alleviate symptoms.

-Book an appointment with Pedorthics in Motion at one of our many locations or be seen in the comfort of your own home.
+Book an appointment with Pedorthics in Motion at one of our many locations.

 Call us for more information (416) 887-4109